Indianapolis Marijuana Attorney Fighting Your Drug Charges

 - Possession penalties vary by amount from state to state, but punishment is usually not severe, as maximum fines are just a few hundred dollars.

 - The use of marijuana without a medical prescription is punishable as a misdemeanor or felony, depending on the state and gravity of the offense.

 - A state where marijuana use or possession is considered illegal carries the harshest punishment, with potential jail time and fines.

 Marijuana Laws in Indiana

 In Indiana, marijuana is classified as an illegal substance.
-It is categorized as a Schedule I drug, which the DEA classifies as the most dangerous drugs with no medical value.
+It is categorized as a Schedule I drug, which the DEA classifies as the most dangerous drug with no medical value.
 Other drugs in this class include LSD, ecstasy, and peyote.
-Indianapolis marijuana lawyer Chris Eskew has a thorough understanding of the criminal justice system in Indiana and can help you get your charges dismissed or dropped.
+Indianapolis marijuana defense lawyer Chris Eskew has a thorough understanding of the criminal justice system in Indiana and can help you get your charges dismissed or dropped.

 Possession of marijuana as a first time offender is classified as a Class B misdemeanor.
 These carry a maximum sentence of 180 days in jail and a fine of no more than $1,000.
-For subsequent offenses of possession of less than 30 grams, crimes are labeled as a Class A misdemeanor, which have a maximum sentence of one year and a fine of up to $5,000.
+For subsequent offenses of possession of fewer than 30 grams, crimes are labeled as a Class A misdemeanor, which has a maximum sentence of one year and a fine of up to $5,000.
 For those who have a prior drug conviction and are found to be in possession of more than 30 grams of marijuana, a Level 6 felony charge is possible, carrying a potential sentence of six months to 2.5 years, as well as a maximum fine of $10,000.